 3. OK, don't panic and don't be embarrassed.
 A lot of people will only experience mild flu-like symptoms but some will find it particularly nasty.
 If you have existing health conditions (those that cause breathing conditions, those that affect the immune system and we're sure there are others - use your common sense here), these are very likely to complicate the situation and you should call 119 (not 111) for advice unless it is urgent and then call 111 (or, if you cannot breathe call 999 and ask for the ambulance service).
-4. If you are elderly and, if you are either of these, the situation is even more severe.
+4. If you are elderly and/or, if you are vulnerable due to existing health conditions, the situation is even more severe.
 We would advise you to call 111 and 119 for further advice without delay.
 All at CDIRF wish everybody affected a speedy recovery.

-4. The only people who should be embarassed are those that do not follow this advice or at least competent advice from a different source (NHS Website for example or by telephoning NHS 111 - before you do that, please read when you should and shouldn't contact them due to high demand on their services).
+5. The only people who should be embarassed are those that do not follow this advice or at least competent advice from a different source (NHS Website for example or by telephoning NHS 119 (not 111).

 First, some practical things:

-6. Call your Employer or the Jobcentre (as soon as possible or they could still sanction you) and let them know, if you are in work, you are entitled to sick pay if you have the symptoms from day one due to a change in the law as a result of the Corona Virus.
+7. Call your Employer or the Jobcentre (as soon as possible or they could still sanction you) and let them know, if you are in work, you are entitled to sick pay if you have the symptoms from day one due to a change in the law as a result of the Corona Virus.
 Most people are no longer furloughed and have been told that they need to go back to work.
 8. People should self isolate generally for 14 days.
-Don't pass it off as a cold or "garden variety" flu, unless you have a test (which you won't have access to anymore), it's impossible to tell the difference and that's a risk too far to take.
+Don't pass it off as a cold or "garden variety" flu, unless you have a test (which is hard to come by), it's impossible to tell the difference and that's a risk too far to take.

 Now the really, really essential stuff:

-14. Stay at home for 7 days if you are not elderly.
-If you are elderly, the current advice is to self-isolate for 12 weeks.
+16. Stay at home for 14 days.
 This means not having face-to-face or otherwise close physical contact with people when you self-isolate, regardless of whether you are elderly or not.
 Use the telephone, Email and Social media (Facebook/Twitter etc) to keep in touch with others please.
-If you are elderly or you have existing health conditions, call NHS 111 immediately.
-You will be aware that the whole of the United Kingdom is now in lockdown.
+If you are elderly or you have existing health conditions, call NHS 111 and NHS 119 for advice immediately.

-16. If you live with a partner, the advice is, we're sorry, to sleep in separate rooms and avoid coming into contact with each other.
+18. If you live with a partner, the advice is, we're sorry, to sleep in separate rooms and avoid coming into contact with each other.
 We feel your pain.
 Don't have any kids over (children are now evidenced to be able to contract the covid-19 (Corona) virus.
-If you live with anybody else, they should stay at home for 14 days from when you first have symptoms and in any event for seven days from when they first get it.
-If they continue to have symptoms after seven days, you and they should continue to self-isolate and contact NHS 111 immediately, regardless of age or vulnerability and, in health emergencies, don't be afraid to call 999 and ask for the ambulance service (regardless of whether you live with others or alone).
+19. If you live with anybody else, they should stay at home for fourteen days from when you first have symptoms and in any event for fourteen days from when they first get it.
+If you or they continue to have symptoms after seven days, you and they should continue to self-isolate and contact NHS 111 immediately, regardless of age or vulnerability and, in health emergencies, don't be afraid to call 999 and ask for the ambulance service (regardless of whether you live with others or alone).
 20. You can also text 999 but you have to text the word register to 999 first then, in an emergency, you can text 999 too (particularly useful if you can't speak due to severe symptoms or have disabilities).
 If you don't get a reply within 3 minutes, telephone 999.
 Don't wait for an emergency before registering for this and all of the emergency services are available this way too.

 21. If you have pets, try to distance yourself from them as far as possible as it is unclear as to whether the corona-virus can be transmitted to animals (we feel your pain again).
-If you live with anybody that is 70 or over (without symptoms otherwise they should self-isolate for 12 weeks) or if anybody has a long term condition, is pregnant or has a compromised immune system that lives with you, try to find somewhere else for them to stay for fourteen days.
+If you live with anybody that is 70 or over (without symptoms otherwise they should self isolate for fourteen days themselves) or if anybody has a long term condition, is pregnant or has a compromised immune system that lives with you, try to find somewhere else for them to stay for fourteen days.
 Manchester City Council Corona Virus helpline should give you the latest advice and assistance.

 22. Do Not attend GP Surgeries, Pharmacies or Hospitals either.
 These are not an exception to self-isolating.
-All standard operations have been cancelled, many services are moving online or are being offered over the telephone (including GP consultations) but routine surgeries are now slowly being rearranged and carried out.
-Check by calling or Emailing the contact details that you have received for specific arrangements.
+Many services are moving online or are being offered over the telephone (including GP consultations) but routine surgeries are now slowly being rearranged and carried out.
+Check by calling or Emailing, using the contact details that you have received for specific arrangements.

-22. If you become so severely ill that you can't even wait on the telephone whilst attempting to reach NHS 111, call 999 and ask to be transferred to the ambulance service, you can also text 999 for help but you need to text the word register to 999 first - don't wait for an emergency in order to register.
-If you are able, please put your address, this will get you help more quickly.
-Be patient with them, they sometimes ask some odd questions but they generally get an ambulance on the way whilst they are talking to you further.
+26. If you become so severely ill that you can't even wait on the telephone whilst attempting to reach NHS 111, call 999 and ask to be transferred to the ambulance service, you can also text 999 for help but you need to text the word register to 999 first - don't wait for an emergency in order to register.
+If you are able to text, please put your address, this will get you help more quickly.
+Be patient with them, they sometimes ask some odd questions but they generally get an ambulance on the way whilst they are talking to you further when calling or texting.

-23. A repeat - If your symptoms do not get better after 7 days, you should call NHS 111 right away and continue to self-isolate altogether using doorstep deliveries for supplies.
-All the supermarkets, takeaway services, Royal Mail (and other delivery services) are aware too.
+27. A repeat - If your symptoms do not get better after 7 days, you should call NHS 111 right away and continue to self-isolate altogether using doorstep deliveries for supplies.
+All the supermarkets, takeaway services, Royal Mail (and other delivery services) have arrangements for contact less delivery.
 We have started to hear stories of takeaways that are expecting you to come down to the ground floor.
 Please let us know about these and we will go ape sh*t at them for you.